 - They allow retailers to open low-cost locations in high-cost urban areas within easy travel distance of consumers.

 - Locations can have much smaller square footage since less merchandise is kept on site for restocking.

 - Companies that want to maintain brand awareness can ensure a physical presence to stay “top of mind” for shoppers.

-- By accepting the reality that consumers will complete transactions online, retailers can focus on improving the total shopping experience to drive loyalty.
+- By accepting that consumers will complete transactions online, retailers can focus on improving the total shopping experience to drive loyalty.

 Fast, Low Cost Construction Fits the Trend